tawfekov/ZF2EntityAudit/README.md

 View Helpers
 ------------

 Return the audit service.
 This is a helper class.
-The class is also available via dependency injection factory.
+The class is also available via dependency injection factory ```auditService```
 This class provides the following:

 1. setComment();
-    Set the comment for the next flush.
-When a comment is set it will be read at the time the audit revision is created and added to the revision as the revision comment.
+    Set the comment for the next audit transaction.
+When a comment is set it will be read at the time the audit Revision is created and added as the comment.

 2. getEntityValues($entity, $cleanRevision = false);
     Returns all the fields and their values for the given entity.
 Does not include many to many relations.
-    $cleanRevision is used internally to strip the revision from the results if an audit entity is passed.
+    $cleanRevision is used internally to strip the reference to Revision from the results if a RevisionEntity is passed.

 3. getEntityIdentifierValues($entity, $cleanRevision = false);
     Return all the identifying keys and values for an entity.

 4. getRevisionEntities($entity)
-    Returns all revision entities for the given audited entity or revision entity.
+    Returns all RevisionEntity entities for the given audited entity or RevisionEntity.

 ````
 $view->auditService();